ucsb-cs148-w24/project-pj11-songrater/team/AI_CODING.md

 __Emily__ -- I think that ChatGPT is a good way to "rubber duck", and it can suggest things that I might not orignally think about.
 Becuase I'm not very familar with SQL, it's useful for finding out about ways to do things because it gives me the syntax for my thoughts, which is really useful.

+__Jeffrey__ -- I've been a big fan of ChatGPT for a long time in speeding up my development process; while it's debugging skills aren't the greatest and sometimes lead me into stray alleyways, I still am able to learn a lot from its explanations and learn about new technologies to solve problems that I'm currently uisng.

 ### What steps you needed to (or couldn’t) take to ensure that the AI output was correct, understandable, and fair use

 __Leyang__ -- I think it depends on what questions ChatGPT answers.
 If it is a certain conding task, after getting results from ChatGPT, we need to immediately test the code to see if it works.
 If it is a general suggestions such as how to generate amusic recommendation system, then we need to look for other resources, especially the experiences from people who have done that before, to check if the suggestions are applicable.

 __Collin__ -- I would test the AI's code by looking through its logic witih my own eyes and running it in my local environment and seeing if it works.
 In general, the chat feature with Cursor explains the code it produces very well too, so having the chat to break down specific parts of the code and reason it with logic makes it much easier to understand as well.

+__Jeffrey__ -- For simple debugging errors, I would usually use a combination of my prior knowledge + testing the code out to determine whether ChatGPT was correct or not.
+For example, I was trying to use a variant of Binary Search to handle state management with our frontend song rankings, and ChatGPT wasn't able to provide a proper algorithm for it.
+After reasoning out my own algorithm + testing ChatGPT's, I used my algorithm over ChatGPTs to make things work effectively.

 __Emily__ -- When looking at databases, I went to the service's actual website to confirm costs and packages, which ChatGPT was sometimes outdated about.
 A way to potentially keep the usage of ChatGPT fair use is to not copy large chunks of code, and instead just read it to understand the logic/syntax that it's using so that we can write our own code.